l-hoang/scala-chef/README.md

 differently.
 Additionally, the code will also use the mode its currently in to make sure that you are following correct program order.

-For example, every program will start in title parsing mode: if it doesn't find a title, the END evaluator will throw a runtime exception since a title hasn't been parsed yet.
+For example, a program will start in title parsing mode: if it doesn't find a title, the END evaluator will throw a runtime exception since a title hasn't been parsed yet.

 As for the parsing itself, the keyword at the beginning of each Chef line is either an object or a function call.
 The object has a method that will grab the next word in the line.
-It will then create a class to return, and that class will be responsible for grabbing the next word in the line.
+It will then usually create a class to return, and that class will be responsible for grabbing the next word in the line (otherwise it does some other thing that will let it continue parsing).
 Depending on the keywords/arguments that are parsed in each line, the program will set variables that will be used at the end of line parsing.
 At the end of line parsing, depending on how the variables were set, the program will alter the parsing mode, change the state of things like variable bindings, or create a case class